How do toddlers and young children communicate?

-How do toddlers learn to talk?
+How do children learn to talk?

-Toddlers are continually expanding their language skills by:
+Toddlers build up their language skills by:

 - listening to others and copying what they hear